Pollora/pollora/README.md

 ## Contributing

 Considering a contribution to Pollen?
-Our contribution guide is coming soon!
+Our [contribution guide is here!](CONTRIBUTE.md)

 ## Security Vulnerabilities